famouswelshman/16bit-reviews/README.md

 Testing for responsive element of this app took considerable time although i chose a pre built template from Bootstrap as the framework for my front end application but this required additional containers and the use of a cards insert from Bootstrap to visually display the review data.
 ## CSS
+The css file was built on basic structure to ensure the application was responsive.
+Part of the css file was part of the Bootstrap pre-built web page which I factored into use in this project.

 ## Javascript
 ## Flask (Python)